 Last update - May 16th 2014

 Using the list below for the 50 different cheese nutrition entries in our database, the highest amount of Vitamin C is found in Cheese puffs and twists, corn based, baked, low fat which contains 21.4 mg of Vitamin C per 100g.
-The lowest amount of Vitamin C is in Cheese product, pasteurized process, American, vitamin D fortified which in 100g contains 0 mg of Vitamin C.
+The lowest amount of Vitamin C is in Cheese food, pasteurized process, American, without added vitamin D which in 100g contains 0 mg of Vitamin C.

-The median value of Vitamin C is found in Cheese, Mexican blend which in 100g contains 0 mg of Vitamin C. The average amount of Vitamin C contained in 100g of cheese, based on the list below is 0.69 mg of Vitamin C.
+The median value of Vitamin C is found in Cheese, monterey which in 100g contains 0 mg of Vitamin C. The average amount of Vitamin C contained in 100g of cheese, based on the list below is 0.69 mg of Vitamin C.